 Author Dr Amina Osman, who is a Commonwealth Secretariat’s education adviser, said the study demonstrates the deep and scarring effects of the pandemic on children’s learning and lives.

-Delivered in partnership with a South African-based education development body, the Joint Education Trust (JET), the study drew on the experience and expertise of young volunteers, university students, newly qualified teachers, researchers, government officials and international experts.
+Delivered in partnership with a South African-based education development body, JET Education Services (JET), the study drew on the experience and expertise of young volunteers, university students, newly qualified teachers, researchers, government officials and international experts.

 Findings and recommendations from the study have been published in a compendium that is available to the Commonwealth’s 54 countries.
 They highlight challenges such as gaps in early childhood development services, and disparities in digital literacy and access to internet and internet-enabled devices, which are key considerations in lockdown learning.

 The study recommends equipping students to spot fake news online and enhancing learners self-sovereign identity (a digital identity which they own and control) to protect their personal data.

 With a focus on rebuilding, the findings emphasise the role of innovative financing approaches and public-private partnerships in helping education services nimbly respond to future crises.

 Dr Osman said: “This study, though limited to a specific geographical location, is a concerning snapshot of the far-reaching, negative impact of the pandemic, not just on learning outcomes, but also on social concerns such as poverty and child deprivation.

 “Findings demonstrate that though children have not been framed as the face of the pandemic, they are in fact among its biggest victims.
 Many vulnerable children for whom educational institutions represented their only hot meals and reprieve from abuse, were unable to attend school for extended periods of time.”

 She added that communities and governments responded with commendable strategies such as the school feeding programmes, which offered a “lifeline” to poor and marginalised children.